 This followed a range of senior roles in the Victorian Public Service and a ten-year stint in the community sector working with children, young people and families.

-As well as being chair of the Agency Management Committee, Ms Callister is a member of the Monash University Council, and a member of the Good Shepherd Australia and New Zealand Board.
+As well as being chair of the Ahpra Board, Ms Callister is a member of the Monash University Council, and a member of the Good Shepherd Australia and New Zealand Board.

 Ms Callister is the most recent past President of the Institute of Public Administration Australia (IPAA) (Victoria).
 Her leadership in public policy was recognised in 2013 when she was named in the Australian Financial Review’s 100 Women of Influence and received a Sir James Wolfensohn Public Service Scholarship to attend Harvard University’s Kennedy School of Government.
 In October 2014, Ms Callister was awarded the IPAA National Fellowship award and a Monash University Fellowship and in 2017 was named as one of the top 50 women in the Victorian public service.

-Ms Taing is currently serving her second term as a member with expertise in business and administration from 15 June 2017.
+Ms Taing is currently serving her third term as a member with expertise in business and administration from 1 October 2020.
 She is currently working as Special Counsel at Hive Legal.
-She was previously a board director of the Royal Victorian Eye & Ear Hospital, the Royal District Nursing Service and Channel 31.
+She was previously a board director of the Royal Victorian Eye and Ear Hospital, the Royal District Nursing Service and Channel 31.
 Ms Taing has also previously served as a Commissioner at the Victorian Multicultural Commission.
 Ms Taing holds a Bachelor of Arts/Bachelor of Laws (Honours) from the University of Melbourne and was admitted to the Supreme Court of Victoria in 2008.
 She is a graduate member of the Australian Institute of Company Directors.

 Upon graduation he embarked on a career in the Australian Regular Army and retired from the Army to private practice in 2000.
 During his career in the military he worked as a dental officer and in a number Defence Health staff officer positions including Head of Corps for the Royal Australian Army Dental Corps.